antonvdi/hello-world/README.md

-# hello-world
-This is my first repository using Github.
-Still learning.

-I'm a student learning Git for educational and personal use.
+This repository contains a couple small games, made in 2019-2020, i.e. snake and pong.